Sign in

 Install the flow meter correctly.

-Certain flow meters require that the flow profile in the pipe be uniform and non-turbulent.
-Not accommodating for those needs can cost you significant accuracy.
-For example, some flow meters require straight, uninterrupted pipeline with no impediments, bends, or valves so much distance before and after the flow meter.
-Not adhering to these requirements will cause your accuracy to suffer as the meter cannot properly function under those flow conditions.
+Certain flow meters require a uniform, non-turbulent flow profile in the pipe.
+Failing to accommodate these needs can significantly reduce accuracy.
+For example, some flow meters require a straight, uninterrupted pipeline with no impediments, bends, or valves for a specified distance before and after the flow meter.
+Not adhering to these requirements will reduce accuracy as the meter cannot function properly under those flow conditions.

 Make sure nothing is broken.

-For flow meters that measure by mechanical means, if the accuracy begins to suffer, verify that the functioning elements of the flow meter have not been compromised.
-Some meters are simple enough that they can be easily repaired by the end user while others must be sent back to the factory to be repaired.
+For flow meters that measure by mechanical means, if accuracy begins to suffer, verify that the functional elements of the flow meter have not been compromised.
+Some meters are simple enough to be easily repaired by the end user, while others must be sent back to the factory for repair.

 Calibrate your flow meters in line with manufacturer recommendations.

-Certain flow meter technologies require calibration more often than others and some may not require any calibration at all during their service life.
-Make sure that you are aware of the calibration needs of your meter and adhere to the maintenance schedule.
-Some meters are simple and can essentially be calibrated in the field and some require removal from the system and are then sent to a company that can perform the necessary calibration and return it to you.
+Certain flow meter technologies require more frequent calibration than others, while some may not require any calibration at all during their service life.
+Make sure you are aware of the calibration needs of your meter and adhere to the maintenance schedule.
+Some meters can be calibrated in the field, while others require removal from the system and must be sent to a company for calibration before being returned.

 4 Gas Flow Meter Types for Measurement